guizmaii-opensource/scala-glob/README.md

 regular GitHub [tools](https://github.com/salva/scala-glob).

-For questions about the module usage, I would much prefer then to be posted in a public forum as [StackOverflow](https://stackoverflow.com/).
+For questions about the module usage, I would much prefer then to be posted in a public forum such as [StackOverflow](https://stackoverflow.com/).
 That way they would also become visible to others facing similar issues in the future.
 Though, fell free to notify me about then